lavrovd/psd-reader/README.md

 Demos demonstrating capabilities of **psd-reader**.

-*Note that some PSD files can be relative large in size so please be patient when downloading the test images for the acid-test demo.*
+*Note that PSD files can be relative large in size so please be patient when downloading the test images for the acid-test demo.*

 **➜ [Acid-test - various color modes, formats and depths](https://epistemex.github.io/psd-reader/)**